genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 ![Example entity management grid](./docs/img/foundation-entity-management-grid.png)

 The other component is the form.
 This is used to update an existing entity or to create a new one.
-Here is an example :
+Here is an example:

 ![Example entity management form](./docs/img/foundation-entity-management-form.png)